retypeapp/retype/guides/getting-started.md

 The **dotnet** package installer will automatically download the platform specific package.

 For **NPM** and **Yarn**, it is possible to install smaller platform specific packages without the bundling.
-Currently, four separate platforms are supported and can be installed independently from the primary `retypeapp` package.
+Currently, three separate platforms are supported and can be installed independently from the primary `retypeapp` package.

 ### :icon-package: macOS